STAT545-UBC/STAT545-UBC-original-website/block001_git-install.md

   * [Their Windows set-up instructions](https://help.github.com/articles/set-up-git#platform-windows) recommend this method of Git installation.
   * This is a better choice for novices in scientific computing, because it's more likely to "just work".
 You may eventually outgrow it, but you can cross that bridge when you come to it.

-*still need to add words about Git configuration and GitHub credentials*
+After installation, you still need to configure Git and get it to remember your GitHub username and password.
+If your Git client guides you through this, seize that opportunity!
+Otherwise go [here](block003_git-config-credential-cache.html) for some assistance.

 ### Git installation: Mac